lunarifish/pic2midi/README.md

 # pic2midi
-a simple script to convert picture to midi using mido
+a simple script converting picture to midi using mido
 > https://github.com/mido/mido

 - put the picture with main.py and rename it to "picture.jpg"